fluidmindapp/privacy-policy/README.md

 * Your mobile device manufacturer.
 * Your mobile service provider.

 These third parties may use cookies alone or in conjunction with other tracking technologies to collect information about you when you use the App.
+The information they collect may include information such as:

+* User interactions with ads.
+* Device information, including IP address and Device ID.
+* User-related performance data such as app launch time.

-The information they collect may be associated with your personal information.
-They may use this information to provide you with behavioural advertising or other targeted content.
+This information may be associated with your personal information.
+The third parties may use this information to provide you with behavioural advertising or other targeted content.
 In addition to helping advertisers reach the right people for their products and services, behavioural advertising helps support the App so that you can enjoy free content.

 We do not control these third parties’ tracking technologies or how they use them.
 If you have any questions about an advertisement or other targeted content, you should contact the responsible provider directly.